knative/eventing/docs/spec/data-plane.md

 ### HTTP Attributes

-An event sender, including Source and Broker and Channel, MUST include all the non-default HTTP attributes with header key `K-Eventing-Http-Attr` in every event delivery to specify what HTTP features it can support.
-Without a certain attribute, the receiver MUST assume the corresponding HTTP feature is not supported.
+An event sender, including Source and Broker and Channel, SHOULD include all the non-default HTTP attributes with header key `K-Eventing-Http-Attr` in every event delivery to specify what HTTP features it can support.
+Without a certain attribute, the receiver SHOULD assume the corresponding HTTP feature is not supported.
 A list of HTTP attributes can be found below:

 | Attributes         | HTTP Feature Description                                                  |
 | ------------------ | ------------------------------------------------------------------------- |
 | `callable`         | If the event sender supports event reply in HTTP response.                |

-An example is that a broker supporting event reply MUST send events with an additional header `K-Eventing-Http-Attr: ["callable"]` so that the sink connected to the broker knows event replies will be accepted.
-While a source may send events without the header, in which case the sink connected directly to the source will assume that any event reply will be dropped.
+An example is that a Broker supporting event reply sends events with an additional header `K-Eventing-Http-Attr: ["callable"]` so that the sink connected to the Broker knows event replies will be accepted.
+While a source sends events without the header, in which case the sink connected directly to the source will assume that any event reply will be dropped.

 ### Data plane contract for Sources